top of page

 USC Logic Minor

 The USC minor in Logic requires the completion of 18 units, and at least 16 units must be upper-division.
 Students must take at least 3 courses from the combined categories of Advanced Logic and Upper-Division Logic, Math, and Philosophy.
-Though this minor is in the Philosophy department, because it is interdisciplinary, Philosophy majors can pursue it as long as they include at least 16 units of non-PHIL.

 Screenshot 2025-07-17 at 1.21.51 PM.png